mrpappas/lab-rat/Missions/Varda W Missions.md

 ## W-3

 >[!summary] Mission Details
 The W-3 capsule was launched March 14th 2025 on SpaceX rideshare [Transporter 13](https://www.spacex.com/launches/mission/?missionId=transporter13).
-It will spend six weeks in orbit before reentering at the Utah Test and Training Range, operated by the [[U.S. Air Force]].
+It spent six weeks in orbit before reentering at the Utah Test and Training Range, operated by the [[U.S. Air Force]].
 >
-The W-3 capsule is carrying payloads from Varda partners, including advanced materials experiments for commercial customers and a reentry sensor suite for [[NASA]].
+The W-3 capsule carried payloads from Varda partners, including advanced materials experiments for commercial customers and a reentry sensor suite for [[NASA]].
 It also features upgrades to Varda’s pharmaceutical manufacturing system, refining production processes tested on previous missions.
 >
-Launch Date: March 13 2025
+**Launch Date**: March 13 2025
-Expected Reentry Date: April 2025
+**Reentry Date**: May 14 2025
 >🔗 https://www.varda.com/missions/w-3

 ![](https://x.com/VardaSpace/status/1900314588132036993)